-The Locke Throw crochet pattern is a easy pattern worked from corner to corner using basic stitches.
+The Locke Throw crochet pattern is a easy free blanket pattern worked from corner to corner using basic stitches.
 This is a great project to sit back and relax with because the repeat is nice and easy.

 If you didn’t know I am a King Cole Yarn ambassador.
 A few months ago they sent me a huge box of yarns (see the unboxing here) and in that box was a few skeins of their new Safari Chunky yarn.
 A soon as I saw it I was intrigued.
 It’s a long striping yarn with smaller stripes of blank.
 I knew I had to make something so I ordered more.
 While I’m really proud of how the Locke Throw design came out let’s be honest, the real star here is the yarn.